sjh501/sjh501/README.md

   - Reading, reading, and still reading.
   - Sleeping
   - And for sure, playing some games such as Sudoku or Rummikub online.

-- This semester's goals:
-  - 💯Pass all 30 credits.
-  - 🔬Finish a small project in lab.
-  - 🍴Loss some weight.
 <!--
 **sjh501/sjh501** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.